Effective AGM Belief Contraction: A Journey beyond the Finitary Realm (Technical Report): The Impossibility of Effective Contraction

 \begin{propositionrep} An excerpt $\exc$ accommodates rational contraction iff $\exc$ accommodates fully rational contraction. \end{propositionrep} \begin{proof} The fact that accommodation of fully rational contraction implies accommodation of rational contraction is straightforward.
 The opposite direction follows from \cref{th:circ_full} and \cref{prop:circ_rem}. \end{proof}

 Accommodation is the weakest condition we can impose upon an excerpt to guarantee the existence of AGM rational contractions.
 Yet, the existence of contractions does not imply that an agent can \emph{effectively} contract information.
 Thus we investigate the question of \emph{computability} of contraction functions.
-As an agent has to reason about its beliefs, it should be possible to decide whether two formulae are logically equivalent.
+For this endeavor, the focus on contraction functions that remain in the excerpt is crucial: both input and output of a computation must be finitely representable.
+We thus fix a finitely representable excerpt $\exc$ that accommodates contraction.
+As an agent has to reason about its beliefs, it should be able to decide whether two formulae are logically equivalent.
 Hence, we assume that, in the underlying logic, logical equivalence is decidable.
-We fix an finitely representable excerpt $\exc$ that accommodates contraction.

-\begin{definition}[AGM Computability] Let $\kb$ be a theory in $\exc$, and let ${\dotmin}$ be a contraction function on $\kb$ that remains in $\exc$.
+\begin{definition}[AGM Computability] Let $\kb$ be a theory in~$\exc$, and let ${\dotmin}$ be a contraction function on $\kb$ that remains in $\exc$.
 We say that ${\dotmin}$ is \emph{computable} if there exists an encoding $(\Sigma_\textnormal{C}, f)$ that induces $\exc$, such that the following problem is computed by a Turing machine:

 \end{definition} \goodbreak

 In the classical setting of finitary logics, computability of AGM contraction is trivial, as there are only finitely many formulae (up to equivalence), and only a finite number of theories.
 By contrast, compendious logics have infinitely many formulae (up to equivalence) and consequently infinitely many theories.
 In the following, unless otherwise stated, we only consider compendious logics.
 In such logics, we distinguish two kinds of theories: those that contain infinitely many formulae (up to equivalence), and those that contain only finitely many formulae (up to equivalence).
 An excerpt that constrains an agent's epistemic states to the latter case essentially disposes of the expressive power of the compendious logic, as in each epistemic state only finitely many sentences can be distinguished.
 Therefore, such epistemic states could be expressed in a finitary logic.
 As the computability in the finitary case is trivial, we focus on the more expressive case.